Wake-Tech-Programming-Club/git-tutorial/git_workflow_scenarios/amending-a-commit.md

 ## Modifying a single commit

-So, what if we forgot to make a minor change to a file like changing a single word and we have already pushed the commit to our remote repository?
+So, what if we forgot to make a minor change to a file like changing a single word, and we have already pushed the commit to our remote repository?

 To illustrate here is a log of my commits:
 ```